Ashendon Junction

+The signal box, located on the up side of GCR tracks was the only one on the joint line of a GCR design.
+Signalling was also of the GCR upper quadrant type.

 Closure

 When the Great Central was closed south of Rugby in September 1966, the junction became redundant and the trackwork was later dismantled.
 The link to Grendon Underwood was already relatively little used by then, at least as far as passenger trains were concerned, most services from Marylebone towards Brackley and beyond using the original GC route through Aylesbury after long-distance expresses were ended in 1960.